Jin-Byun/youtube-subscription-organizer/README.md

 - [x] Check the user Id to make sure that the directory is created per id
 - [x] Set up chrome-storage api for sync
 - [x] Filtering logic for each folder when on subscription page.
-- [ ] Make extension popup for function toggles and proper logo
+- [x] Make extension popup for function toggles and proper logo
+- [ ] Update storage logic for more feature.
-- [ ] More
+- [ ] Handle list view of subscription page.

 ## How to use it